jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

 == Code Review Guidelines for Humans == https://phauer.com/2018/code-review-guidelines/
 Guidelines for author:
-- be humble: takes away the fear of mistakes and creates an atmosphere where making them is accepted and admitting them is desired, allowing for criticism in code reviews to be accepted.
-So be humble, and accept that you'll make mistakes.
-Also consider mistakes as opportunities to learn.
+- be humble and accept that you'll makes mistakes.
+This reduces the fear of mistakes and creates an atmosphere where they're accepted and its desired to admit them, which allows criticism and opportunities to learn in PRs.
-- you are not your code: criticism of code is not criticism of you as a human, you're still a valuable team member even if there are flaws in you code.
+- You are not your code, so someone criticizing your code doesn't mean they're criticizing you.
-- you are on the same side:
+- You are on the same side
-- mind the IKEA effect: IKEA effect (consumers place a disproportionately high value on products they partially create), so in s/ware this means we place more value into code that we've written and it might be hard to accept changes or removal of this code.
+- Don't place more value in code you've written since it'll be hard to accept suggestions and remove the code (IKEA effect)
-- new perspectives on your code: reviews reveal implicit knowledge that is not expressed in code yet, and the coder most often can't see these issues. e.g.
-  `if article.state == state.inactive` is implicit coz I might not know when that happens but `bool article_is_out_of_stock = article.state ==
-  state.inactive` makes it less so.
+- Reviews reveal new perspectives/implicit knowledge that isn't expressed in code, that the author can't see e.g. `if article.state == state.inactive` is implicit because I might not know when that happens but `bool article_is_out_of_stock = article.state == state.inactive` makes it less so.
-- exchange of best practices and experiences: reviews are a valuable source of knowledge and an opportunity to learn.
+- exchange of best practices and experiences

 Guidelines for the Reviewer:
-Phrasing of feedback is crucial for feedback to be accepted.
+How we phrase feedback determines if its accepted.
 - Use I-messages i.e. I suggest/think/believe/would, It's hard for me, For me it seems e.g. you are writing cryptic code -> It's hard for me to grasp what's going on in this code.
-It's had for the author to argue against personal feelings since they're subjective.
-You messages sound like an insinuation and an absolute statement, an attack to the author, and they'll start being defensive.
+These make the message subjective, but you-messages sound like an insinuation or an absolute statement, an attack to the author, and they get defensive.
-- talk about the code, not the coder e.g. You're requesting the ervice multiple times which is inefficient -> This code is requesting the service ...
+- talk about the code, not the coder e.g. You're requesting the service multiple times which is inefficient -> This code is requesting the service ...
-- ask questions e.g. this variable shouuld have the name userId -> What do you thinnk about the name userID for this variable?
-Questions feel much less like criticism, and can trigger a thought process that can lead with the feedback being accepted, or come up with even better solutions.
-This can also reveal intentions behind some design decisions without passing judgement to the author.
+- ask questions e.g. this variable should be called userId -> What do you think about the name userId for this variable?
+Questions feel less like criticism and can trigger a thought process that leads to accepted feedback or a better solution.
+They also reveal intention behind some design decisions without passing judgement.
-- refer to the author's behaviour, not their traits e.g. you are sloppy when it comes to writing tests -> I believe that you should pay more attention to writing tests.
-It's not required to talk about the author at all though.
 - Mind the OIR-Rule of giving feedback:
     - Observation e.g. this method has 100 lines.
-Describe this in an objective and neutral way, and use I messages.
+Described in an objective neutral way, and use I messages.
     - Impact e.g. this makes it hard for me to grasp the essential logic of this method.
 Explain impact that the observation has on you.
 Use I-messages.
-    - Request e.g. I suggest extracting the low-level-details into subroutings and give them expressive names.
-Use an I-message to express your wish/proposal
+    - Request e.g. I suggest extracting the low-level-details into subroutines and give them expressive names.
+Use an I-message to express wish/proposal
 - Accept that there are different solutions: distinguish between common best practices and your personal taste, make compromises and be pragmatic.
-- Don't jump in front of every train: don't criticize every single line of code but instead choose wisely the battles to fight.
+- Don't criticize every single line of code but instead choose the battles to fight.
 Focus on flaws and code smells that are most important to you.
 - Praise: appreciate good code.
-Praise should be specific, concrete and separated from criticism.
-Use different sentences and avoid sandwiching e.g.
-  Most of your code looks good, but the method calc is too big -> I really like the class ProductController, Tim.
-It has a clear single responsibility, is coherent and contains nicely named methods good Job.\nDespite this, I spotted the method calc which is too big for me.
-It's totally ok to say "Everything is good".
+It should be specific, concrete and separated from criticism.
+Use different sentences and avoid sandwiching e.g. Most of your code looks good, but the method calc is too big -> I really like the class ProductController, Tim.
+It has a clear single responsibility, is coherent and contains nicely named methods good Job.\n Despite this, I spotted the method calc which is too big for me.
+It's okay to say "Everything is good".

 Three Filters For Feedback:
 Is it true?
 Is it necessary?
 Is it kind?

-- Is it true? e.g. You should use getter and setter.
-This code is wrong. assumes an absolute truth, which rarely exists.
-Avoid right, wrong, should, and often refer to your opinion e.g. in this case I'd recommend using getter and setter because..., or ask questions 'did you consider to use getter and setter?' or refer to a source 'According to the java style guide...'
+- Is it true? `You should use getter and setter.
+This code is wrong`, assumes an absolute truth, which rarely exists.
+Avoid right, wrong, should and often refer to your opinion e.g. `in this case I'd recommend using getter and setter because ...`, or ask questions 'did you consider to use getter and setter?' or refer to a source 'According to the java style guide...'
 - Is it necessary? e.g. 'there is a space missing here' is pedantic, 'this code sends a chill down my spine, but I see your intention' first part has no sense